 What’s the long term impact on search advertising and legal marketing?

+In the great debate of SEO vs PPC for law firms, LSA certainly adds to the allure of paid search marketing.
 The LSA ads will become competitive for legal practices immediately.
 The LSA ads themselves should bring in higher quality leads and more leads if deployed correctly.
 As the LSAs gain traction in the market and less clicks occur in the other spaces including paid search, the cost per click of search ads for legal ads should decrease slightly.
 It’s simple supply and demand.

 The search volumes of users looking for specific legal services will remain stable based on the usual conditions but more of the clicks from these searches will go to the LSAs.
 While we predict a decrease in demand and cost for the long term, you should not reduce budgets.
 This should be viewed as a very profitable addition to your current law firm’s SEO, Google My Business and lawyer search advertising efforts.
 This has proven to be the case for the other industries that LSAs have been rolled out for and should prove true for legal marketers as well.